Yohan Tavares: Later years

 On 21 November 2016, free agent Tavares moved to the Thai League 1 with Bangkok United FC.
 After a three-month stint back in his country with Vitória de Setúbal, he signed with Cypriot club APOEL FC on 23 May 2018.

 Tavares returned to his native France ten years after leaving, joining Troyes AC of Ligue 2 for two seasons.
 He left after only one, however, moving back to Portugal and its top division with C.D.
 Tondela.

-On 30 August 2021, Tavares signed a one-year contract with Belenenses SAD of the same league.
+On 30 August 2021, Tavares signed a one-year contract with B-SAD of the same league.
 The following July, having been relegated, the 34-year-old returned to the French second tier with Stade Lavallois.

 International career

-On 19 May 2011, during the final of the International Challenge Trophy against England C played in Northampton, Tavares celebrated his debut for the Portugal under-23 team by scoring the game's only goal.
+In January 2008, Tavares was called up for a four-day training camp with the France under-21 futsal team.
+On 19 May 2011, during the final of the International Challenge Trophy against England C played in Northampton, he celebrated his debut for the Portugal under-23 side by scoring the game's only goal.